Tag: Django

 def __str__(self):

-# This method defines how an object of this model is represented as a string.
+• def __str__(self):: This special method defines how an object of this class will be represented as a string.
+It’s helpful for readability in the Django admin panel.

 python manage.py migrate